 Receiver Agreement.
 EchoStar is currently our primary supplier of set-top box receivers.
 Effective January 1, 2012, we and EchoStar entered into a receiver agreement (the "2012 Receiver Agreement") pursuant to which we had the right, but not the obligation, to purchase digital set-top boxes, related accessories, and other equipment from EchoStar for the period from January 1, 2012 to December 31, 2014.
 We had an option, but not the obligation, to extend the 2012 Receiver Agreement for one additional year upon 180 days notice prior to the end of the term.
 On May 5, 2014, we provided EchoStar notice to extend the 2012 Receiver Agreement for one additional year until December 31, 2015.
-The 2012 Receiver Agreement allows us to purchase digital set-top boxes, related accessories and other equipment from EchoStar either: (i) at a cost (decreasing as EchoStar reduces costs and increasing as costs increase) plus a dollar mark-up which will depend upon the cost of the product subject to a collar on EchoStar's mark-up; or (ii) at cost plus a fixed margin, which will depend on the nature of the equipment purchased.
+On November 4, 2015, we and EchoStar amended the 2012 Receiver Agreement to extend the term thereof for one additional year until December 31, 2016.
+The 2012 Receiver Agreement allows us to purchase digital set-top boxes, related accessories and other equipment from EchoStar either: (i) at a cost (decreasing as EchoStar reduces costs and increasing as costs increase) plus a dollar markup which will depend upon the cost of the product subject to a collar on EchoStar's mark-up; or (ii) at cost plus a fixed margin, which will depend on the nature of the equipment purchased.
 Under the 2012 Receiver Agreement, EchoStar's margins will be increased if they are able to reduce the costs of their digital set-top boxes and their margins will be reduced if these costs increase.
 EchoStar provides us with standard manufacturer warranties for the goods sold under the 2012 Receiver Agreement.
 Additionally, the 2012 Receiver Agreement includes an indemnification provision, whereby the parties indemnify each other for certain intellectual property matters.
-We are able to terminate the 2012 Receiver Agreement for any reason upon at least 60 days notice to EchoStar.
-EchoStar is able to terminate the 2012 Receiver Agreement if certain entities acquire us.
+We are able to terminate the 2012 Receiver Agreement if certain entities acquire us.

-For the three months ended June 30, 2015 and 2014, we purchased set-top boxes and other equipment from EchoStar of \$193 million and \$296 million, respectively.
-For the six months ended June 30, 2015 and 2014, we purchased set-top boxes and other equipment from EchoStar of \$416 million and \$590 million, respectively.
+For the three months ended September 30, 2015 and 2014, we purchased set-top boxes and other equipment from EchoStar of \$154 million and \$293 million, respectively.
+For the nine months ended September 30, 2015 and 2014, we purchased set-top boxes and other equipment from EchoStar of \$570 million and \$883 million, respectively.
 Included in these amounts are purchases of certain broadband equipment from EchoStar under the 2012 Receiver Agreement.
-These amounts are initially included in "Inventory" and are subsequently capitalized as "Property and equipment, net" on our Condensed Consolidated Balance Sheets or expensed as "Subscriber acquisition costs" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) when the equipment is deployed.
+These amounts are initially included in "Inventory" and are subsequently capitalized as "Property and equipment, net" on our Condensed Consolidated Balance Sheets or expensed as "Subscriber acquisition costs" or "Subscriber-related expenses" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) when the equipment is deployed.